PaulMcRoar/php-test/README.md

 # totallywicked/rick-and-morty

+## Notes

+This was built using the Laravel MVC platform which I believe you are familiar with.

+Due to the rate-limiting of the API, and the data being pretty much static, and other benefits such as availability if the site goes down, I took the decision to sync the R+M data into a local database.
+The .env.example has the example of a sqlite database, and you would need to amend your .env to fit.

+Once the migrations have ran you should run

+php artisan refresh:local

+to pull down the R+M data into the local database.
+This is also scheduled to run overnight.
+This will sync changes and deletions.

 **This project will be based primarily on your ability to fulfill the task requirements.
 Any potential design skills are a bonus, but usability, performance and security will be taken into account.**